titola/neuropa/README.md

 # Oscillation produced after a convulsion on August 20, 2018.
 5333.333333333333 Hz =     32000 / 6
 ```

-It is clear that the number 32000 is important.

 ### Interval of minor sixth with the tinnitus